showtime10000/sdai-ic-d1-html-elements-1/README.md

 ---

+## Setup Instructions for Codespaces 🛠️
+#### Forking the Repository
+1. Click the Fork button at the top-right of the repository page to create a copy under your GitHub account.
+Open Codespaces:
+2. Wait for the Code button to appear on your forked repository page.
+3. Click the Code button and select Open with Codespaces.
+#### Starting the Development Server (Port)
+4. In the terminal, type the following command to start the server: `npx serve .`
+5. When prompted, type y to proceed.
+#### Open the Webpage:
+6. Navigate to the Ports section where the terminal is.
+7. Click on the globe icon to open the webpage and render your code.

+---

 ## ToDo list ✅
 **Attention**: When you complete a task, put an `x` in the middle of the brackets to mark it off your ToDo list.